Shopify/product-taxonomy/README.md

 Everything comes from the source-of-truth files in [`data/`](./data).

 You may submit PRs against these files to change the taxonomy itself.
+Alternatively, you can use a [template](https://github.com/Shopify/product-taxonomy/issues/new?labels=taxonomy-tree-requests&projects=&template=taxonomy-tree-requests.yml&title=%5BTaxonomy+Tree%5D%3A+) to create an issue describing your suggested changes.

 If you make changes to any files in [`data/`](./data), you'll need to update the distribution files.
 There are two ways:
 1. Make a PR comment of `/generate_dist` to have CI commit the changes for you 🤖